Beaconstac/api/README.md

 ## Core Resources
 ### Beacon
 `Beacon` objects allow you to perform actions on your beacons.
-The API allows you to update, delete, active or deactivate your beacons.
-You can retrieve individual beacons as well as a list of all your beacons.
+You can retrieve individual beacons as well as a list of all your beacons or update a beacon.

 #### Beacon object
 ***Attributes***